Differences between obrt, d.o.o. and j.d.o.o. companies in Croatia

-D.o.o. can have an unlimited number of directors and owners.
+A d.o.o. can have an unlimited number of directors and owners.

-Obrt’s owners can choose between these 3 tax schemes:
+Obrt’s owners can choose between:

-- Paušalno oporezivanje – The flat rate is calculated according to the obrt’s profit and the income is completely excluded from the taxation
+- Paušalno oporezivanje – the flat rate is calculated according to the obrt’s profit, and the income is completely excluded from the taxation

 J.d.o.o. and d.o.o. do not have the option to choose how they are taxed.

 - Self-management of books

 - No initial capital is needed

 - Not required to have an employee